 Many organizations may provide support through various channels such as email, web, and phone.
-Often, they find it challenging to manage everything and struggle to identify a sound ITSM strategy that solve the problems.
+Often, they find it challenging to manage everything and struggle to identify a sound ITSM strategy that solves the problems.

 What are the 5 main issues within a company that a comprehensive ITSM strategy will tackle?